cvdlab/LinearAlgebraicRepresentation.jl/docs/src/planar_arrangement.md

     if three vertices are collinear and evenly spaciated, then
       - if the second is identified in the third, then the first and the third won't be identified;
-      - if the thiird is identified with the second, then the first and the second will be identified;
+      - if the third is identified with the second, then the first and the second will be identified;

     This situation could be seen in the secon example given by the function documentation.